spacetelescope/style-guides/guides/github-repositories.md

 ### License

 BSD 3-Clause is the preferred license for STScI produced open source software.
-A file named `LICENSE.md` should be at the top level of the repository.
+A plain text file named `LICENSE` should be at the top level of the repository.

 The copyright holder should be 'Association of Universities for Research in Astronomy'.
 [Example license](https://github.com/spacetelescope/style-guides/blob/34f843451363191518ed3294e8f2d734e6a4f04e/templates/LICENSE.md)